alexfreu69/UWPDefaults/README.md

 # UWPDefaults

 UWPDefaults opens the settings.dat registry hive from %localappdata%\Packages\\<PackageID\>\Settings and sets a default value when a setting has not been defined yet.
-The settings are intialized when the user opens the app the first time.
-To predefine some values, UWPDefaults can be executed when the user logs in.
+The settings are initialized when the user opens the app the first time.
+To predefine some values, UWPDefaults can be executed before that, when the user logs in.

 Syntax: UWPDefaults c:\settings\UWPDefaults.ini